recalderon/subarifas/README.md

 - 🔒 **Admin Panel**: Manage raffles, view selections, and control status.
 - 🇧🇷 **Brazilian Localization**: Dates and times in pt-BR format.

+## Logging & Debugging

+- To help diagnose validation errors in production (e.g., 422 responses), enable detailed request shape logging by setting the environment variable `LOG_REQUEST_SHAPES=true` on the backend.
+The server will then log method/url/headers and the request body (truncated) on validation errors and other exceptions.
+- Use this cautiously in production as it may log sensitive data; prefer turning it on temporarily while debugging.

 ## License

 MIT